sdondley/ClimateChangeChat/notes/neovim.md

 # neovim notes

 vim is something a not-so-modern software miracle.
-Something originally written in 1976 by Bill Joy, it still manages to a the text editor of choice for many developers, especially open source developers.
+Originally written in 1976 by Bill Joy, it still manages to a the text editor of choice for many developers, especially open source developers.
 It's an insanely flexible and configurable text editor.
 It would take a lifetime to truly master